 William Rose is a figurative/portrait artist who works primarily in oil, and has attracted a significant national folllowing of corporate, institutional and private collectors.
 They include the Kansas City Royals, Texas A&M, Kansas State University, H&R Block, the Stowers Institute, the Archer Foundation, Clint Eastwood and other film celebrities, the Tullman Collection in Chicago, and many other private collectors across the country.

 In 2016 Rose was commissioned by the Kansas City Royals to paint the celebrated mural for Kauffman Stadium, 'Forever Royal' commemorating the 2015 World Series Championship.
-In his sports-related work prior to that he was commissioned to paint seventeen oil paintings for the new stadium at Texas A&M, and the portrait of iconic Kansas State football coach, Bill Snyder, which hangs in Kansas State's new stadium.
+This year the Royals commissioned another 10ft canvas to celebrate their 50th anniversary, which included 21 player portraits.
+In addition to several other Royal portraits, his sports-related work has included commissions to paint eighteen oil paintings for the new stadium at Texas A&M - painting over a dozen formal portaits of notable stadium donors in addition to several action paintings of A&M State football coach, Bill Snyder, which hangs in the Snyder suite at the new K-State football stadium.

 Following a prestigious cover feature in 2009 with American Artist's Drawing Magazine, William was asked to produce all of the figurative/portrait artwork for a film with the Eastwood's 'The Forger,' in Carmel, CA. The Kansas City Star ran a full-page story on William - 'Local Artist Catches Eye of Hollywood.'
 Additionally, he has been featured in national competitions, shows and publications including Artist Magazine's 'The Year's Best Art,' American Artist Magazine's, '70th Anniversary Competition,' and the Internation Artist's Magazine's annual competition.